-University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ BASE2b/21 Course name: Final Thesis Seminar 2 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 1 Recommended seme ster/trimester of the course: 6.
-Course level: I. Prerequisities: final thesis througho condition for complet weeks before the dea whether the submitte format of final thesis with basic minimum A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 0- 64% mpleting the course are regular consultations with consultant or supervisor of ut semester at least once a week at the time defined by consultant.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ BASE2b/21 Course name: Final Thesis Seminar 2 Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 1 Recommended seme ster/trimester of the course: 6.
+Course level: I. Prerequisities: final thesis throughor condition for complet weeks before the dea whether the submitte format of final thesis with basic minimum A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 0- 64% mpleting the course are regular consultations with consultant or supervisor of ut semester at least once a week at the time defined by consultant.
 Another ting the course is submission of complete final thesis to consultant at least two dline for registration of final thesis in AIS system.
-The consultant will assess d text complies with basic minimum requirements relating to the content and .
+The consultant will assess d text complies with basic minimum requirements relating to the content and and.
 If yes, the consultant will assign A-E. If the submitted text does not comply requirements relating to content and form, the consultant will assign FX.
-Learning outcomes: The submitted comple ete text of final thesis to consultant.
+Learning outcomes: The submitted compl ete text of final thesis to consultant.
 Brief outline of the c Irrelevant ourse: es: Writers of Research Papers, seventh edition.
 2009. on website of UK UPJŠ.
 Course language: English

 Course assessment

-Total number of assessed students: 351
+Total number of assessed students: 360

-A В С D Е FX
+Α В С D Е FX

-42.45 17.38 20.51 5.7 4.56 9.4
+42.5 17.78 20.28 5.56 4.44 9.44